vladiim/myaudi/testcases.md

 > - Login as Mark

-> - Check where you car is
+> - Check where you car is and it's distance from you

 ***

 # Drive

-* Dependency: login as Trent
+1. **Check driving grade**

-* You've just finished a trip to North Sydney from Redfern in your RS4
+> - You've just finished a trip to North Sydney from Redfern in your RS4

+> - You want to check your driving score

+> - Login as Trent

 > - Check your overall grade for the trip

 > - Find out your grade from Regent st to Harris st

+2. **Check your place**

+> - You want to check your place on the Audi owner's leaderboard

+> - Login as Trent

+> - Check your place

 ***

 # Service

-* Dependency: login
+1. **Ask a service question**

-* You have a question about your last service
+> - You have a question about your last service

+> - Login as Trent

 > - Find your last service

 > - Ask the mechanic why all 4 tires needed to be replaced on your last service

+***

+# Admin

+1. **Review a new article**

+> - You want to review the latest articles written by the content team

+> - Login as an admin

+> -

+> - You want approve a draft post - go to the CMS and assign an edit to "Joshua Wood"

+> - You want Josh Wood to edit the article

+* Check the funnel conversion dashboard

+* Create an A/B test for a headline

 ***